napicella/maven-repo/README.md

 See link for a step by step guide: https://dzone.com/articles/using-github-as-maven-repository

 __Note__:
+The guide contains an error about the url to use for the repo.
-The guide has mistake.
-The url of the repo is for this repo: https://rawgit.com/napicella/maven-repo/artifacts/master Also, it is necessary to add to ~/.m2/settings.xml
+The url of the repo is for this repo: https://raw.github.com/napicella/maven-repo/artifacts/master

+Also, it is necessary to add to ~/.m2/settings.xml

 ```